Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 b) The State Ethnopolitical Service and Freedom of Conscience must be directly subjected to the central state executive organs, that is, to the government.
 Consequently, all local government administrations must be subjected to this department, into which authority also fall matters of the freedom of conscience and faith and activities of religious organizations.

-c) Over the following 2 months the government must examine “the presence of the rights and observation of the use by religious organizations of property on the territory of the National Kiev-Pechersk Historical-Cultural Monument.”
-The Kiev-Pechersk Lavra, which in 1926 was turned by the communists into a historical-cultural museum upon the liquidation of monasticism, was through the efforts of the legitimate UOC in the 1990’s reestablished as a monastery.
+c) Over the following 2 months the government must examine “the presence of the rights and observation of the use by religious organizations of property on the territory of the National Kiev-Caves Historical-Cultural Monument.”
+The Kiev-Caves Lavra, which in 1926 was turned by the communists into a historical-cultural museum upon the liquidation of monasticism, was through the efforts of the legitimate UOC in the 1990’s reestablished as a monastery.
 Now it is once again threatened by separation in some measure from the Church, even if not completely confiscated.
 In 1990, the faithful already had to resist the forced seizure by the nationalistic party “Rukh.”

 4) A video appeal by the president: That same day, 12/1/2022, President Zelensky declared in public that the National Security Council supports the proposed law of the prohibition of religious organizations which may be influenced by the Russian Federation (likely №8221, above).